arthurBricq/minimal_blockchain/README.md

 3. Even though it is unit-tested, there seems to be problems with keeping track of the divergence

-4. When nodes are received in the wrong order, divergence is not handled.
+4. **Orphan blocks** : when nodes are received in the wrong order, divergence is not handled.
 If one worker is lucky and mines really fast A->B->C, it is possible that another worker reads 'C' before 'B'.
 Therefore, the worker 'previous hash' of 'C' will not exist.

 # Resources